-- 7. While this plan worked as designed, allowing defendants Tannenbaum, Berman, and certain other Individual Defendants to cash out nearly \$100 million worth of FSAM stock and claim ownership interests worth over \$700 million in the FSAM IPO, FSC suffered.
-On February 9, 2015, FSC reported its results for the quarter ended December 31, 2014-the same quarter in which defendants conducted the FSAM IPO.
-FSC revealed that it had moved \$106 million worth of investments to non-accrual status.
-The Company also revealed that, even though FSC's total assets had continued to increase by 42% since the end of fiscal year 2013 to nearly \$3 billion, its net investment income had actually decreased by 6% compared to the prior quarter.
-Most astonishing of all, despite having announced a 10% dividend increase only four months before the FSAM IPO, FSC declared that it would issue zero dividends for February 2015, and would decrease future dividend payments by at least 30%. - 8.
-Investors and analysts were stunned by this news.
-In the wake of the February 9, 2015 disclosure, FSC's stock price plunged nearly 15%, or \$1.27 per share, to close at \$7.22 per share on February 9, 2015, compared to the previous trading day's close price of \$8.49 per share.
-This drop erased almost \$195 million in market capitalization.
-Analysts slashed price targets and several downgraded the stock following the announcement.
-One analyst observed that "FSC Management has forfeited virtually all credibility."
-Since the truth was revealed, the Company's stock price has continued to decline, closing at \$5.55 per share and erasing a total of \$450 million in market capitalization as of October 22, 2015.
+- 7. In addition, defendant Tannenbaum and other defendants with significant holdings in FSAM caused FSC to make and structure loans in a manner designed to pump up the perceived value of FSAM before its November 2014 initial public offering (the "FSAM IPO").
+Through the IAA, FSAM's revenues are tied directly to FSC's gross assets and recorded income.
+By directing and/or permitting FSAM to artificially inflate FSC's assets and investment income, the Individual Defendants (as defined herein) accelerated the millions in excessive fees FSC paid to FSAM in the months leading up to the FSAM IPO, making FSAM appear more valuable to investors.
+Defendants Tannenbaum and Bernard D. Berman ("Berman") then sold approximately \$100 million worth of FSAM stock to the public at artificially inflated prices. - 8.
+As FSAM, defendants Tannenbaum and Berman, and certain other defendants profited, FSC and its stockholders suffered.
+Shortly after the FSAM IPO was completed, FSC reported its results for the quarter ended December 31, 2014, in its Form 10-Q filed with the U.S. Securities and Exchange Commission ("SEC") on February 9, 2015, announcing that it had moved \$106 million worth of investments to non-accrual status.
+The Company also announced that although FSC's total assets had continued to increase by 42% since the end of fiscal year 2013 to nearly \$3 billion, its net investment income had decreased by 6% compared to the prior quarter.
+Worse, after announcing a 10% dividend increase just four months before the FSAM IPO, FSC declared that it would pay no dividend for February 2015, and would cut future dividends by at least 30%. - 9.
+The market's reaction was swift and severe.
+Following the February 9, 2015 Form 10-Q, FSC's stock price fell almost 15%, or \$1.27 per share, to close at \$7.22 per share on February 9, 2015, compared to the previous trading day's close price of \$8.49 per share, destroying nearly \$195 million in market capitalization.
+Analysts slashed price targets and downgraded FSC's stock following the announcement, noting that "FSC Management has forfeited virtually all credibility."
+FSC's stock price continued to decline thereafter, closing at \$5.55 per share and erasing a total of \$450 million in market capitalization as of October 22, 2015.
+Stockholders have filed putative securities class action lawsuits on behalf of investors who purchased FSC's shares in multiple jurisdictions, including the United States District Court for the Southern District of New York.